Has chronic pain taken over your life?

 Is neuroplastic pain “real pain”?

-Yes.
-The process that generates the pain signals when you put your hand on a hot stove is exactly the same as the one that causes neuroplastic pain, except that the brain misinterprets safe data in the report as dangerous, and sends a pain signal because it believes you are in danger.
-This misinterpretation is not your fault, nor is it under your immediate cognitive control (meaning that you can’t just think the pain away in the moment).
+This misinterpretation is not your fault, nor is it under your immediate cognitive control—meaning you’re not in pain because you want to be, it’s your brain circuits malfunctioning because they’re stuck on high alert.
 This is the same type of pain that amputees feel, which is often referred to as phantom limb syndrome, because the brain still thinks the limb is there and in danger.
-But the good news is that because the pain is coming from the brain, and not a structural or tissue damage issue, then it can also be rewired in the brain to turn down or off the volume and eliminate the pain using a process called Pain Reprocessing Therapy (PRT).
+But the good news is that since the pain is coming from the brain, and not a structural or tissue damage issue, then it can also be rewired in the brain to turn down the volume and eliminate the pain using an evidence-based process called Pain Reprocessing Therapy (PRT).

-What is Pain Reprocessing Therapy (PRT) for chronic pain?
+What is Pain Reprocessing Therapy (PRT)?

 Pain Reprocessing Therapy is a type of evidenced-based treatment for chronic pain that helps retrain the brain to interpret signals from the body appropriately, and stop the cycle of chronic pain.
 It involves multiple components, including education about the origin of pain and how to reverse pain cycles, as well as mindfulness and somatic therapy practices to help calm the nervous system so the brain can stop interpreting everything as dangerous.